-Planning when Nearing Retirement in Tennessee and South Carolina
+Planning when Nearing Retirement in Tennessee, South Carolina, and Florida

 Just a moment ago you were in the thick of your busy, busy Peak Earning Years.
 Now, you can see a new adventure is rapidly approaching your front windshield.
 What is it?

 Chances are good that your children have left the nest.
 Perhaps you are assisting your aging parents with their personal, health care and financial responsibilities.

 As in your Peak Earning Years, this would be a good time to create (or revisit) your estate plan, and make sure your adult children and parents have their legal ducks-in-a-row, too.

 Estate Planning for Retirement

 Unfortunately, many married couples mistakenly believe that they can make personal, health care and financial decisions for one another should either spouse become legally incapacitated due to a serious injury or illness.
 Nothing could be further from reality!

 Without proper estate planning in advance to appoint your spouse as the incapacity decision-maker, he or she will not have legal authority to make even fundamental decisions for you (or affecting both of you).
 For example, medical privacy laws will bar access to your medical records and the ability to consult with your attending physician, financial laws limit control over your finances, and IRS regulations will prohibit filing a “legal” joint income tax return … for starters.

 Unless you legally appoint the decision-maker of your own selection in advance through proper estate planning, then a probate judge will select one for you.
 While the judge will likely appoint your spouse, the probate court process to accomplish this is expensive (it employs at least three attorneys), discloses your private personal and financial information to the public record and is a real hassle for your spouse.